Compare Home & Contents Insurance in NZ

 What is an insurance excess?

 An excess is the amount you pay towards each claim before insurance covers the rest.
-Standard excesses are typically $500-$1,000.
-NZ policies usually have additional earthquake excesses (often 1-10% of sum insured) and sometimes storm or flood excesses.
+NZ policies usually have additional earthquake excesses (often a percentage of sum insured) and sometimes storm or flood excesses.
+Excess levels vary by insurer — check the policy wording.

 Does home insurance cover earthquake damage?

 Yes, earthquake cover is standard in all New Zealand home insurance policies, though it's not always included elsewhere.
-However, earthquake excesses are higher (typically 1-10% of sum insured) and some high-risk areas may have exclusions or higher premiums.
+However, earthquake excesses are higher (often a percentage of sum insured) and some high-risk areas may have exclusions or higher premiums.

 What is landlord insurance?

 Landlord insurance covers rental properties and includes building cover plus additional protections like loss of rent if the property becomes uninhabitable, landlord's contents (appliances, carpets, curtains), and legal liability for tenant injuries.
-It typically costs 10-20% more than standard home insurance.
+Premiums tend to be higher than standard home insurance — request a personalised quote.

 How do I determine my sum insured?